 What Happens Next?

-Currently, the manufacturer of Roundup, pharmaceutical giant Bayer, is seeking to settle the cases against them in hopes that they can put this experience behind them and return to usual business.
+Currently, the manufacturer of Roundup, pharmaceutical giant Bayer, is seeking to settle the cases against them hoping they can put this experience behind them and return to usual business.
 Whether this will work out for them, however, is still unclear.
 Bayer reportedly offered $8 billion to settle 18,000 pending cases, but the plaintiff’s committee of attorneys seeks $10 billion.
 But, like asbestos and other cases where the harm is not immediate with exposure, the cases will not stop.
 Additionally, the public outcry against Roundup is only getting stronger.
 Many won’t be satisfied until Roundup is taken off the market for good.